tiktikimelbo7/mega-sdk-python/README.md

-It can be access through
+It can be accessed through
 mirrorultroid6/mega-sdk-python:latest